Peter Beaumont (journalist)

-Peter Beaumont is a British journalist who is the foreign affairs editor of The Observer as well as writing for its sister paper, The Guardian.
-He has covered wars in Iraq, Afghanistan, Lebanon, Gaza and Kosovo.
+Peter Beaumont (born 28 November 1961 in Skegness) is a British journalist who is the foreign affairs editor of The Observer as well as writing for its sister paper, The Guardian.
+He has covered wars in Iraq, Afghanistan, Lebanon, Palestine and Kosovo.

 Beaumont is the author of The Secret Life of War – Journeys Through Modern Conflict (2009), a memoir of his life as a foreign correspondent working in war zones.

 He was played by Matthew Goode in the film Official Secrets (2019).